top of page

 Search

-The future of farming does not lie in depending on synthetic chemicals.
+The future of farming is in going organic and not depending on synthetic chemicals.

 Industrial agriculture took off about 75 years ago, soon after World War II.
 It involves widespread mechanised farming, use of GMOs (Genetically Modified Organisms) such as hybrid seeds, and extensive use of synthetic fertilisers and monoculture.